Isabel Bishop, Remsen Wolff, Dr Harold Wolff, I.B.W.'s birthday March 3rd 1955

 IT's GOVERNMENTS DECiDE WHEN IT'S MORAL To KiLL

-The major religins — So many differences!
+The major religions — So many differences!

 There's one point at least they all agree on: if your country’s, government — Communist, Fascist, Democratic, Other — orders men to go kill members of a desig- nated group of people (includ ing women and children) the response is - Go!
 Yes!